muenzpraeger/salesforce-ibm-weather/README.md

 ### Installation

 You can add the source code of this repo via your favorite tooling (i. e.
 Salesforce DX or the Force.com IDE).
-Alternatively you can use [this unmanaged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0Y000001VTXL) to install the code into a Salesforce org.
+Alternatively you can use [this unmanaged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0Y000001VTXL) to install the code for the Lightning component into a Salesforce org.

 ### Configuration - Credentials